mohamedelbaiomy/app-policies.github.io/README.md

-# Welcome to our Documentation Page
+# Welcome to Documentation Page - Mohamed Elbaiomy

-This site hosts the privacy policy and other legal documents for our applications.
-Below is the privacy policy for our apps:
+This site hosts the privacy policy and other legal documents for my applications.
+Below is the privacy policy :

 - [Privacy policy for Lexifly](https://mohamedelbaiomy.github.io/app-policies.github.io/PRIVACY_POLICY_LEXIFLY.html)